yc0728/ubc_qual/ubc_qual.md

-I plan to use the books "abstract algebra" by dummit and foote, "algebra: chapter 0" by Aluffi for algebra qual exam.
+I plan to use the books:
-baby rudin and big rudin for analysis.
-Maybe also conway's complex analysis, because I heard from Dr.Lou that this is a great book.
+Abstract Algebra by Dummit and Foote
+Algebra: Chapter 0 by Paolo Aluffi
+Baby Rudin
+Big Rudin
+Maybe, Functions of one complex variable by Conway